Juan Gómez de Liaño: National team career

+Junior national team

 Gómez de Liaño played for the Philippines on the 2015 FIBA Asia Under-16 Championship in Indonesia and were champions in the SEABA.

 He also played in the 2017 FIBA 3x3 U18 World Cup in China.

+Senior national team

 He played for the first and second windows of the 2022 FIBA Asia Cup qualification against Indonesia and Thailand.
 His averages were 12 points, 3 assists and 3 rebounds.
 On the second FIBA window, he had the chance to play with his brother Javi where he averaged double-digit points a game.
 Both were named players of the game.
 Games were played in the Philippines and Bahrain.

 Gómez de Liaño was called again to represent the national team for the third window of the 2023 FIBA Basketball World Cup qualification against New Zealand and India.